the-turing-way/the-turing-way/book/content/outreach/05/Integrating_Outreach_Into_Research_Projects.md

 # Integrating Outreach Into Research Projects

-> "We should approach projects with the expectation that outreach is an integral part, providing the administrative resources necessary to facilitate outreach"
+> We should approach projects with the expectation that outreach is an integral part, providing the administrative resources necessary to facilitate outreach

 ### Overview